ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 sudo sysctl -w net.ipv4.conf.all.accept_redirects=1
 ```

 on "romeo".
-Restart the `tcpdump` processes on each segment, but write to a new file, with
+Restart the `tcpdump` process, but write to a new file, with

 ```
 sudo tcpdump -i eth1 -w $(hostname -s)-redirect-2.pcap